 You’ve seen the music industry completely change, I guess, over this decade and more.
 How has it changed in your eyes?

 The way we see it is: The gate is finally open.
 There’s so many high end/low-cost tools, libraries and sources of inspiration to draw from.
 Everyone who feels it can do it!
 We’re hearing upcoming talent on a daily basis with our labels and that’s cool to see.
 Let’s think positive.

-Thanks a lot to Tube & Berger for the interview and answering our questions; don’t forget to follow them on Facebook and Soundcloud.
+Thanks a lot to Tube & Berger for the interview and for answering our questions; don't forget to follow them on Facebook and Soundcloud.